 - It takes approx. 20-30 years after exposure before the disease develops

 - Each year in Australia, between 700 and 800 people are diagnosed with Mesothelioma (AIHW)

 - There’s currently no cure for the disease

-- The average life expectancy after diagnosis being about one year
+- The average life expectancy after diagnosis is about one year

-DIY homeowners are among the highest at risk of exposure to ACMs due lack of awareness and the improper handling of PPI during renovations.
+DIY homeowners are among the highest at risk of exposure to ACMs due to a lack of awareness and the improper handling of PPI during renovations.